hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/split-strings-in-column.png)

 # [31: Remove Consumed Data](#31-remove-consumed-data)
-This script removed consumed data from the original data file.
-Useful for those tests where you have a consumable data and you need to refresh the test data file with data that is still valid and usable.
+This script removes consumed data from the original data set.
+Useful for those tests where you have a consumable data and you need to refresh the original data file with data that is still valid and usable.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/remove-consumed-data.png)